JohnReeves/pyzza/index.md

   * it is used by NASA, Google, Gimp, Minecraft, and Microsoft Office.
 * my project has a million lines of Ada & C, and 3 million lines of Python to prove it!

-**Python can be run from the command line, from an desktop IDE, or from an online IDE**
+**Python can be run from:
+#the command line, from an desktop IDE, or
+#from an online IDE such as www.repl.it .

+Open repl.it in a new tab repl.it/languages/Python

 It is useful to try all of them to find out which you prefer.